CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

-Placing comments near the text helps readers connect them with the author’s ideas without recalling the sentence.
-Among the embedding methods, CS was immersive and minimal, BE made comments highly visible but disrupted flow, and SE offered the best balance, keeping the text clear while presenting useful opinions like natural annotations.

-\textbf{System limitations regarding user feedback.} Several participants expressed interest in directly adding their own comments to the text, such as providing immediate feedback or replying to others’ comments.
-For example, P4 noted: \begin{quote} ``I wish I could just reply here or leave a quick note, instead of only being able to read what others have said.'' -- P4 \end{quote} However, CS\_Full’s current design does not support this functionality. .
-This suggests that future systems should evolve from exploration tools to collaborative annotation platforms, letting users view and actively build the ``network'' of opinions.
+\textbf{System limitations regarding user feedback.} Several participants expressed interest in directly adding their own comments to the text.
+For example, P4 noted: \begin{quote} ``I wish I could just reply here or leave a quick note, instead of only being able to read what others have said.'' -- P4 \end{quote} However, the current layouts only support a read-only experience.
+This suggests future systems should evolve from static exploration tools to collaborative annotation platforms, letting users view and actively build the ``network'' of opinions.